emtee40/SurvivalManual-wiki/Apps.md

 > A phone can be a versatile tool when you install and use the right apps.

+> Make sure you check that the apps work offline.

 ### Angles

 A majority of phones are fitted with a tilt sensor.
 The [Angulo](https://www.domob.eu/projects/angulo.php) app can take advantage of these sensors to measure angles, which you can then convert into distances using a calculator app.